NatDavies06/Note-Hive-11/README.md

 5. Click the "Save Note" button to save the new note.
 6. To delete a note, click on the existing note in the list and then click the "Delete" button.

-## Technologies Used
+## Technologies

 - Express.js
 - Node.js
 - UUID (for generating unique IDs)
+- HTML
+- CSS
-- HTML/CSS/JavaScript
+- JavaScript

 ## Deployment